-We have recently developed a methodology to construct high resolution temperature and precipitation grids (30-arc-second-resolution) over complex terrain (Brunetti et al., 2009a; 2009b; 2012).
+We have recently developed a methodology to construct high resolution temperature grids (30-arcsecond-resolution) over complex terrain (Brunetti et al., 2009).
 It assumes that the spatio-temporal structure of the signal of a meteorological variable over a given area can be described by the superimposition of two fields (New et al., 2000; Mitchell and Jones, 2005): the climatological normals over a given reference period (i.e. the climatologies) and the departures from them (i.e. the anomalies).
 The former are basically linked to the geographical features (elevation in particular) of the territory and they can manifest remarkable spatial gradients.
 On the contrary, the latter are linked to climate variability and change and they are generally characterized by higher spatial coherence.

-This methodology has been applied to a new version of the dataset presented in Brunetti et al. (2012), which was enriched with 175 new precipitation series and 184 new temperature series.
-It allowed to obtain high resolution fields both for temperature and precipitation climatologies (three different methods were used for temperature: Multi Linear Regression with Local Improvements; ii) Regression Kriging; iii) Local Weighted Linear Regression of Temperature versus Elevation.
-The Local Weighted Linear Regression of Temperature versus Elevation) and for the corresponding time-dependent anomalies (a subset of 29 (70) quality checked and homogenised temperature (precipitation) anomaly records was used).
-The superimposition of the two fields allowed to get high-resolution monthly virtual temperature and precipitation records for any point of the study area.
+This methodology has been applied to a set of 1484 stations with mean monthly temperature data.
+It allowed to obtain high resolution fields both for temperature climatologies (three different methods were used: Multi Linear Regression with Local Improvements; ii) Regression Kriging; iii) Local Weighted Linear Regression of Temperature versus Elevation) and for the corresponding time-dependent anomalies (a subset of 103 quality checked and homogenised anomaly records was used).
+The superimposition of the two fields allowed to get high-resolution monthly virtual temperature records for any point of Italy.
 These records were obtained to calculate the 10-year average fields which are provided in this deliverable.
-They were constructed using the climatologies obtained with the Local Weighted Linear Regression of Temperature versus Elevation both for temperature and precipitation.
+They were constructed using the climatologies obtained with the Local Weighted Linear Regression of Temperature versus Elevation which turned out to show the smallest error.

-Figure 1 shows the geographical location of the catchment considered in the case study.
-Figure 2 show the maps of the yearly normal temperature values for the six 10-year period.
-Figure 3 shows the same maps for precipitation.
+Figure 1 show the maps of the yearly normal values for the six 10-year period.